kzmi3/isye6420-bayesian-neural-networks/README.md

 # Bayesian Neural Network Classification of Lung Radiographs

-This project explores uncertainty quantification in Bayesian neural networks (BNNs) for classifying lung radiographs, with a focus on out-of-distribution (OOD) detection using a Bayesian ResNet model.
-The model was trained on normal and non-COVID infection radiographs and used to predict COVID-19 infections and OOD-transformed normal radiographs.
+This project explores uncertainty quantification in Bayesian neural networks (BNNs) for classifying lung radiographs.
+The model was trained on normal and non-COVID infection radiographs and evaluated on its ability to distinguish between these categories.
+Additionally, it was tested on COVID-19 infections and OOD-transformed normal radiographs to investigate whether measures of uncertainty could identify them as OOD.
 The study demonstrates the advantages and challenges of BNNs in medical imaging applications.

 ## Project Structure